tegola-hubs/tegola-hubs.github.com/howto/index.md

 boxes (it's very easy) through a simple Web interface, and that's it!

-The total cost if you do this yourself is probably about £200, a bit more if you employ an electrician to make the cables and climb around on your roof.
+The total cost if you do this yourself is probably about £200, a bit more if you employ an sparkie to make the cables and climb around on your roof.
 Given that you are now sharing the cost  of Morag's broadband connection, and paying her £100 a year - half the cost of her connection, the equipment has paid for itself in two years; and